jbpease/mvftools/README.md

 2015-02-01: First Public Release
 2015-02-26: Patch upgrade for multiple modules.
 Featured upgrades are efficiency increases to mvfbase and major overhaul of mvf_window_tree.
+2015-09-04: Major upgrade and fixes for all scripts, added DNA analysis modules and significant upgrades to the back-end.

 ## License
 This file is part of MVFtools.